 Rheumatoid arthritis is a chronic and highly heterogeneous disease of immune dysregulation characterised by painful and destructive inflammation of synovial joints.
 Despite a wealth of existing and emerging therapies there is no cure for the condition, which remains a cause of disability, reduced quality of life and increased mortality.
 An overarching aim in our laboratory is to develop biomarkers that stratify patients according to pathobiology during the earliest clinical stage of RA, potentially enabling more rational therapeutic targeting.

 We have developed a well characterised early arthritis inception cohort which has provided a rich resource for observational studies.
-Genetic investigations increasingly emphasise an orchestrating role for CD4+ lymphocytes in RA pathogenesis, and our work to date has focused on this cell type: our recent expression quantitative trait locus (eQTL) analysis of CD4+ lymphocytes in untreated arthritis patients refined the candidate causal gene landscape of RA.
-The transcriptome of these cells also points to the importance of interleukin-6 mediated STAT3 signalling as an early event in a diagnostically challenging RA sub-group, and we have validated this finding using flow cytometry, with potential implications for the clinic.
-Such observations inform our in vitro study of mechanisms of CD4+ lymphocyte dysregulation underpinning RA.
+Genetic investigations increasingly emphasise an orchestrating role for CD4 and B lymphocytes in RA pathogenesis, and our work to date has focused on these cell types: for example, our recent expression quantitative trait locus (eQTL) analysis of CD4 lymphocytes in untreated arthritis patients refined the candidate causal gene landscape of RA.
+The transcriptome of these cells also points to the importance of interleukin-6 mediated STAT3 signalling as an early event in a diagnostically challenging RA sub-group, and we have validated this finding and continue to investigate its potential implications for the clinic.

 - Pratt AG, Anderson AE, Carmody RJ, Isaacs JD.
 Bcl-3 in CD4+ T Cell–Mediated Rheumatoid Arthritis Pathogenesis: Comment on the Article by Meguro et al. Arthritis and Rheumatology 2016, 68(3), 770-771.